Inn on the Park: Decline and demise

 A decade after the expansion, in January 1981, the second-floor meeting room in the tower suffered a fire, and although the fire was mostly confined to the source, smoke billowed up the shafts into rooms.
 Six people died from carbon monoxide poisoning, including Canadian television producer and director Cecil "Cy" True.
 Some suggested that this started the property's decline.

-By the 1980s the Four Season had developed into an international brand; the Inn on the Park, was no longer typical of its hotels, and did not attract the same customers as the other hotels in the chain.
+By the 1980s the Four Seasons chain had developed into an international brand; the Inn on the Park was no longer typical of its hotels, and did not attract the same customers as the other hotels in the chain.
 The property was sold in the 1980s.

 The hotel was converted to a Holiday Inn (signage replaced the Inn on the Park on the lower tower) and later by new owners Rowntree Enterprises as Toronto Don Valley Hotel.
 The final owners made the decision to redevelop the property.
 The hotel ceased operating in 2005 and the original hotel, restaurants and convention centre were demolished in 2006, the day before the Toronto city council was to have debated declaring it a heritage site.

-The site became a Toyota and Lexus dealership, known as "Toyota On The Park".
+There was a ground breaking ceremony at the start of catering season, summer of 2009, and the conversion began to turn the convention centre into a high-end venue and conference centre.
+Besides the original ballroom, there were five or six other spaces that would eventually be refurbished and rented out for various gatherings.
+The site was owned by Rowntree.
+The site also became a Toyota and Lexus dealership, known as "Toyota On The Park".
 The iconic stone wall was retained.
 The 1971 tower was initially being proposed for reuse as seniors condos, however these plans fell through.
-As of September 2014 Pro Green Demolition had begun work to bring the remaining tower down.
+As of September 2014, Pro Green Demolition had begun work to bring the remaining tower down.